khaledh/khaledh.github.io/docs/osdev/20-position-independent-code.md

   return cast[uint64](image) + reloffset + relsize
 ```

 The proc iterates over the relocation entries and applies each one.
-The only type of relocation we support for now is relative relocation.
-For each relocation entry, we add the addend to the image base address and store the result at the offset specified by the relocation entry.
+The only type of
+relocation we support for now is relative relocation.
+For each relocation entry, we add
+the addend to the image base address and store the result at the offset specified by the
+relocation entry.

-Finally, we return the entry point address, which comes right after the `.rela.dyn` section.
-This is the address we'll use to jump to user mode, instead of the fixed addess we had before.
+Finally, we return the entry point address, which comes right after the `.rela.dyn`
+section.
+This is the address we'll use to jump to user mode, instead of the fixed address
+we had before.

 Let's modify the `createTask` proc in `tasks.nim` to use the new `applyRelocations` proc.
-We'll remove the `entryPoint` argument (passed in `main.nim`), and use the return value of `applyRelocations` as the entry point address.
+We'll remove the `entryPoint` argument (passed in `main.nim`), and use the return value of
+`applyRelocations` as the entry point address.

 ```nim
 # src/kernel/tasks.nim